31 January 2023 | Published by Jodie Wilkinson

 If you want to tie your charitable efforts to the theme of love, consider a charity such as Silver Line, which helps older people struggling with loneliness and isolation.

 Top tip: Don’t forget to let all your online followers know about your charitable efforts.

 With the busy hustle and bustle of everyday life, it’s not surprising Valentine’s Day slips the minds of many, so use this information to your advantage and place some gift ideas next to your till with a nice big sign (or you can even get your shop assistant to ask ‘can I interest you in any of our Valentine’s gifts?’).
 Inevitably, and especially as the day draws closer, this will elicit some extra last-minute sales.

-Now you’re armed with all the ideas to make Valentine’s Day 2020 a success, be sure you’ve got the tools to accept the payments it’ll bring.
-Whether it’s instore EPOS till systems, card machines or online payments, let us help you keep your customers feeling the love by providing the latest payment options.
+Now you’re armed with all the ideas to make Valentine’s Day 2023 a success, be sure you’ve got the tools to accept the payments it’ll bring.
+We're specialists when it comes to card machines for small businesses.
+We also offer POS till systems, card machines, or online payments, let us help you keep your customers feeling the love by providing the latest payment options.